NaveedNaseem84/PP4-Sultans-Restaurant/README.md

     ```<a class="nav-link
         {% if request.path == home_url %}active{%endif%}" aria-current="page" href="{% url 'home' %}">
     ```
-  * The code above was refined further for accessbility and the correct classes applied to the Django messages by following the video [I Think Therefore I Blog > Where to put things > Tidying up](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/0b5c6f09dcfd40fa99a9d68622d62b40/)
+  * The code above was refined further for accessibility and the correct classes applied to the Django messages by following the video [I Think Therefore I Blog > Where to put things > Tidying up](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/0b5c6f09dcfd40fa99a9d68622d62b40/)

-* The implementation of the admin link on the nav bar within the `base.html` template was done using [Linking to the django admin site - Stack Overflow.](https://stackoverflow.com/questions/1022236/linking-to-the-django-admin-site/1026680#1026680)
+* The implementation of the admin link on the nav bar within the `base.html` template was done using [Linking to the Django admin site - Stack Overflow.](https://stackoverflow.com/questions/1022236/linking-to-the-django-admin-site/1026680#1026680)

 * Implementation and setup (including adding links to the nav-bar and authentication messages displayed in the `base.html` template) of the Django Allauth authentication was done using [I think before I Blog > Authentication > Introduction to authentication](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/f614040ed41a49dbb268f0102af9ce05/)
-  * The standard register, login, logout allauth templates were modified to match the needs of the project.
+  * The standard register, login, logout allauth templates were customised to match the needs of the project.

 * The Django messages in the `base.html` template were displayed by adapting the code from  [I Think Therefore I Blog > Views Part 3>POSTing and writing to the database.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+6/courseware/713441aba05441dfb3a7cf04f3268b3f/21a16093c0084895a6073422447c3f7d/?child=first)